 07 of 30

 April 7: National Beer Day

-Beer has come a long way from its early days as a watered-down, bitter beverage and the craft beer movement has introduced people to varieties beyond the standard American lager.
+Beer has come a long way from its early days as a watered-down, bitter beverage, and the craft beer movement has introduced people to varieties beyond the standard American lager.
 To celebrate National Beer Day, skip your go-to six-pack and opt to try a new brew.
 From stouts to sours, there are 90 different styles, and thousands of different beers to sample.
-For those of you who "don't like beer", we ask that you give the humble brewski one more shot, and try a style of beer with characteristics like your favorite beverage.
+For those of you who don't like beer, give the humble brewski one more shot, and try a style of beer with characteristics like your favorite beverage.

 08 of 30